10X WATER SUMMIT 2019 Conference Agenda

-Above, L to R: Alex Kaplan, vice president of global partnerships, head, North America, Swiss Re; Kathy Baughman McLeod, climate risk and finance expert; Abrahm Lustgarten, senior environmental reporter, ProPublica; Michael Spranger, chief risk management officer, Caribbean Catastrophe Risk Insurance Facility
+Above, L to R: Alex Kaplan, vice president of global partnerships, head, North America, Swiss Re; Kathy Baughman McLeod, director, Adrienne Arsht Center for Resilience, Atlantic Council; Abrahm Lustgarten, senior environmental reporter, ProPublica; Michael Spranger, chief risk management officer, Caribbean Catastrophe Risk Insurance Facility

 3:00 - 4:00 PM

 Water is an essential ingredient to life, but it is not free and is becoming increasingly less so.
 As supplies and access are reduced, the value of this precious resource necessarily rises.
 With changes in supply and demand, the commodification of water is inevitable and with it the development of markets, trading, and speculation.
 Commenting on the general trend and drawing on case studies from the 10X area, panelists with a diverse set of perspectives will share observations on an increasingly active economy built around water and implications for the future.